SIT formed to probe Bajrang Dal activist's killing in Jharkhand | Law-Order

 Bajrang Dal activist Kamaldev Giri (35) died after unidentified criminals allegedly hurled bombs at him near Bharat Bhawan Chowk in Chakradharpur, around100 km from Jamshedpur, on Saturday evening, sparking tension in the area.

-The administration clamped prohibitory orders under section 144 CrPC on the town in the wake of the murder.
+Supporters of Bajrang Dal had blocked the Chakradharpur-Ranchi road for around three hours following the incident, seeking immediate action against the accused.

-Clashes had broken out at Pawan Chowk between two groups of people on Sunday when Giri’s body was being taken for cremation by his supporters.
+They called off the protest after police intervened and assured them of justice.

-''Mild force'' had to be used to bring the situation under control, the police said.
+The administration clamped prohibitory orders under Section 144 of CrPC on the town the day after the incident took place.

-Several Hindu outfits on Monday called for a dawn-to-dusk bandh across the district, seeking immediate arrest of the culprits.
+Clashes had broken out at Pawan Chowk between two groups of people on Sunday, despite the prohibitory orders in place, when Giri’s body was being taken for cremation by his supporters.

-Shops were shut and vehicles largely remained off the roads during the day.
+''Mild force'' had to be used to bring the situation under control, the police had said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)